Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-Your child's caregiver will examine your child's knee and ask when his symptoms began.
+Your child's healthcare provider will examine your child's knee and ask when his symptoms began.
 Your child's healthcare provider may ask your child to do a single leg squat or standing broad jump.
 These activities are used to check for pain.
 Your child may need imaging tests to see if your child's shinbone is damaged.

 How is Osgood-Schlatter disease treated?

 Osgood-Schlatter disease usually heals on its own within 2 years of the bones maturing.
-Your child's caregiver may suggest any of the following:
+Your child's healthcare provider may suggest any of the following:

 - NSAIDs help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If your child takes blood thinner medicine, always ask your child's caregiver if NSAIDs are safe for him.
+If your child takes blood thinner medicine, always ask your child's healthcare provider if NSAIDs are safe for him.
 Always read the medicine label and follow directions.

 - Prescription pain medication may be given in severe cases.
-Ask your child's caregiver how your child can take this medicine safely.
+Ask your child's healthcare provider how your child can take this medicine safely.

 - Physical therapy can help strengthen muscles around your child's knee.
 The physical therapist will teach your child how to stretch and strengthen his or her hamstrings and quadriceps.

 How can I help manage my child's Osgood-Schlatter disease?

 - Ice your child's knee for 15 to 20 minutes after exercise.
 Use an ice pack, or put crushed iced in a plastic bag and cover it with a towel.
 Ice helps decrease swelling and pain.

 - Have your child reduce his physical activity.
 This will help control his pain and allow his shinbone time to heal.
 Your child may be able to play sports once his or her pain is controlled.

 - Brace or wrap your child's knee as directed.
 This can help decrease pain and promote healing.

 - Elevate your child's knee above the level of his heart.
 This will help decrease swelling and pain.
 Prop your child's knee on pillows or blankets to keep it elevated comfortably.